 UN Global Compact

-Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and
+Principle 1: Businesses should support and respect proclaimed human rights

-Principle 2: make sure that they are not complicit in human rights abuses.
+Principle 2: Business should not be complicit in human rights abuses

-Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining;
+Principle 3: Business should support workers’ freedom of association and collective bargaining

-Principle 7: Businesses should support a precautionary approach to environmental challenges;
+Principle 7: Businesses should support precautionary approaches to environmental problems.

-Principle 9: encourage the development and diffusion of environmentally friendly technologies.
+Principle 9: The business world should support the development and dissemination of environmentally friendly technologies.